The Met Office web site provides:

 Weather in the Solent

+Weather Observations are available on-line from NCI Gosport and NCI Stone Point (Lepe Country Park).
 Other weather stations in the Solent area include Calshot Activities Centre, Hill Head Sailing Club, Hurst Castle, Yarmouth Pier, and Lymington Yacht Haven.
-However remember that, since these locations are onshore or close to it, the observations may not represent conditions over the open water.
+However remember that, since all these locations are onshore or close to it, the observations may not represent conditions over the open water.
 In particular wind speed and direction may be affected by neardy buildings and obstructions.

 N.B.
 NCI is not responsible for and cannot vouch for the accuracy or availability of the data sources and forecasts linked to from this web site.